JavierMontillaArias/Python/README.md

-# Repositorio de prácticas Python – Zero to Mastery (ZTM)
+# Python Practice Repository – Zero to Mastery (ZTM)

-Este repositorio recopila ejercicios y proyectos desarrollados durante mi formación en Python a través de la plataforma **Zero to Mastery (ZTM)**.
-Incluye desde fundamentos del lenguaje hasta estructuras avanzadas y pequeños proyectos prácticos.
+This repository contains exercises and mini-projects developed during my training in **Python programming** through the **Zero to Mastery (ZTM)** platform.
+It covers foundational programming concepts, object-oriented programming, functional programming, and basic data analysis.

-## Estructura del repositorio
+## Repository Structure

-- `Basics`: Fundamentos del lenguaje, tipos de datos, condicionales, bucles y funciones.
+- `Basics`: Python syntax, data types, control flow (if, loops), and functions.
-- `Lists & Dictionaries`: Manipulación de estructuras de datos comunes.
+- `Lists & Dictionaries`: Manipulation of core data structures in Python.
-- `Functions & Arguments`: Prácticas sobre funciones, argumentos por defecto y *args/**kwargs.
+- `Functions & Arguments`: Practice with function parameters, default values, *args and **kwargs.
-- `Error Handling`: Manejo de excepciones con `try-except` y control de errores.
+- `Error Handling`: Using try-except blocks and custom error messages.
-- `OOP`: Programación orientada a objetos (clases, herencia, encapsulamiento).
+- `OOP`: Classes, inheritance, encapsulation, and other object-oriented principles.
-- `Decorators & Generators`: Uso de funciones avanzadas como generadores y decoradores.
+- `Decorators & Generators`: Advanced Python function techniques.
-- `Modules & Built-ins`: Trabajo con módulos estándar y funciones nativas de Python.
+- `Modules & Built-ins`: Exploring Python's standard library and built-in functions.
-- `Project - Image Checker`: Mini proyecto para comprobar enlaces rotos en imágenes.
+- `Project - Image Checker`: A mini project to identify broken image links.
-- `Data Analysis & Pandas`: Introducción a la manipulación de datos con Pandas.
+- `Data Analysis & Pandas`: Introduction to dataframes and basic data analysis using Pandas.
-- `Testing`: Escribir pruebas unitarias con `unittest`.
+- `Testing`: Writing unit tests with Python’s `unittest` module.

-## Tecnologías y herramientas
+## Technologies Used

-- **Lenguaje:** Python 3.11
+- **Language:** Python 3.11
-- **Entorno de desarrollo:** VS Code / Jupyter Notebooks
+- **Tools:** Visual Studio Code, Jupyter Notebooks
-- **Librerías:** Pandas, Requests, unittest
+- **Libraries:** Pandas, Requests, unittest

-## Objetivos del repositorio
+## Learning Goals

-- Dominar los fundamentos del lenguaje Python.
+- Master Python fundamentals and modern features.
-- Aplicar buenas prácticas de escritura de código limpio y mantenible.
+- Understand how to write clean, maintainable, and reusable code.
-- Practicar conceptos avanzados como programación orientada a objetos y testing.
+- Gain experience with OOP, error handling, and testing.
-- Introducirme al análisis de datos y automatización con Python.
+- Begin working with data using Pandas for analysis and automation.

-## Estado del repositorio
+## Repository Status

-Este repositorio sigue en expansión.
-Planeo seguir añadiendo más ejercicios, mini-proyectos y herramientas útiles conforme avance con proyectos personales y otros cursos de ZTM.
+This repository will continue to grow as I build more tools, automation scripts, and explore areas such as web scraping, APIs, and time series forecasting.

 ---